 Let’s talk about the benefits associated with WBC first.

 In WBC other benefits are incurred in the process which is an added advantage.
-During the exercise, the brain triggers various organ’s regulatory functions resulting in rejuvenation of cells, boost of the body's immunity system, increased amount of energy, adrenaline and endorphins that in turn improves self-healing mechanisms of the whole system.
-Skin, nails and hair’s health is improved due to increased amount of collagen production and studies have found that whole body cryotherapy can help treat conditions such as arthritis, eczema, numb nerve pain, limit migraines and more.
-Ice baths have only been found to reduce soreness, muscle pain and inflammation.
+During the exercise, the brain triggers various organ regulatory functions resulting in the rejuvenation of cells, a boost of the body's immunity system, and an increased amount of energy, adrenaline, and endorphins that in turn improve the self-healing mechanisms of the whole system.
+Skin, nails, and hair health is improved due to increased amount of collagen production, and studies have found that whole-body cryotherapy can help treat conditions such as arthritis, eczema, numb nerve pain, limit migraines, and more.
+Ice baths have only been found to reduce soreness, muscle pain, and inflammation.